Noxagonal/Vulkan2DRenderer/Docs/Pages/02_getting_started.md

 For now take a look at [compiling the package yourself](@ref compiling_using_build_tool).

 On Microsoft Windows: <br>
-After compiling and installing the library you should have a dynamic library version compiled at `build/install/`, this is a self contained package now that you can move anywhere you wish.
+After compiling and installing the library you should have a dynamic library version compiled at `build_tool/install/`, this is a self contained package that you can move anywhere you wish.

 On other platforms: <br>
-You should be all set.
+You will need to install manually for now.